-An interim closure and reclamation plan was submitted in 2014 as a requirement of part of the NWB type A water licence and financial assurance was provided and updated.
-In 2013, the Company applied to the NWB for an increase in freshwater consumption and received the amendment to the Type A License on July 23, 2014.
-In 2014, the Meadowbank mine used 95% of the permitted limit and effectively managed water use according to the revised management plans and amended permit.
+An interim closure and reclamation plan was submitted in 2014 as a requirement of part of the NWB Type A water licence and financial assurance was provided and updated in July 2015 as part of the Water Licence renewal process.
+In 2013, the Company applied to the NWB for an increase in freshwater consumption and received the amendment to the Type A Licence on July 23, 2014.
+In 2015, total freshwater use by the Meadowbank mine totaled 811,807 cubic metres, well below the approved limit of 2,350,000 cubic metres and the lowest total amount of freshwater used since the beginning of the mining operations in 2010.